DataDog/hiring-engineers/answers.md

 4. Bonus.
 I made the change initially using the yaml file versus using the Pyhton file directly, presumably using a sleep method?

-## Vizualizing Data
+## Visualizing Data
-1. Here is screencap of the dashboard that I made programatically using the Python SDK for Datadog.
-I found it was easier to build the dashboards temporarially in the UI and then copy the JSON out into the script.
+1. Here is screencap of the dashboard that I made programmatically using the Python SDK for Datadog.
+I found it was easier to build the dashboards temporarily in the UI and then copy the JSON out into the script.
 ![prog_dash](https://preview.ibb.co/nQyP5o/Screen_Shot_2018_05_20_at_10_03_34_PM.png "Programatic Dashboard")

 And here is the code.
-It is currently set to update vs create since I was itterating on this over time.
+It is currently set to update vs create since I was iterating on this over time.
 It also took me a moment to realize I needed to create a APP key.
 Once I realized that was required things were cooking.
 ```python
 from datadog import initialize, api